trevorscott/terraform-heroku-peered-redshift/README.md

 ## Check Connection Health

-Once the Terraform script has successfully provisioned, there will be two outputs:
+Once the Terraform apply has completed successfully, there will be two outputs:

 ```
+Outputs:
 heroku_app_name = <your heroku app name>
 redshift_url = <your redshift cluster database URL>
 ```

-To ensure that your heroku app has successfully connected to redshift, copy the `heroku_app_name` value and run this command to check the logs:
+To ensure that your heroku app has successfully connected to redshift, copy / paste your app name into this command:

 ```
 heroku logs -t -a <your heroku app name>